Doce (sweet)

-Doce is a popular sweet prepared for in Goa for various occasions.
+Doce, also known as dal kapa or doce de grão, is a popular sweet prepared for in Goa for various occasions.
 It is a part of the kuswar, a range of sweets typically prepared during Christmas.
 It is also associated with weddings.
-The word doce means sweet in Portuguese, the colonial language of Goa.
+The word doce means sweet in Portuguese.

 The sweet is made by stirring boiled split Bengal gram, ground coconut paste, and sugar over a low flame and adding ghee while cooking.
 The mixture is then rolled out while still hot and cut into squares or other shapes.